Cer41Tom/markor/README.md

   Examples: @home @work

 #### What is a project (+)?
   With projects you can group tasks by a specific project.
 You may use it to tag your todos with recognizable meta information.
-Context is part of todo.txt format, add `+` in front of a word to create one.
+Project is part of todo.txt format, add `+` in front of a word to create one.
   Examples: +video +download +holidayPlanning